 Step 2: Consider a Graduate Degree

 While a bachelor's degree is the minimum educational requirement to become an auditor at some companies, other employers may prefer a master's degree, such as the Master of Business Administration or Master of Science in Accounting.
 Some colleges and universities offer accounting programs with a concentration in internal auditing.
 These programs may be designed for students who have some prior experience in the accounting or auditing field.
 They can prepare students for advancement within their field and teach them the planning, ethical and strategic skills necessary to continue working as internal auditors.

 Step 3: Become Professionally Certified

-- Choose the certification.
-Certifications stand for different things, so it is important that auditors choose the certification that best fits with their career path.
+- Choose the right certification.
+Each certification may be best suited for a particular skill set, so it is important that auditors choose the certification that best fits with their career paths.
 Doing extensive research is imperative before choosing a certification exam to take.